 It is understandable that parents – or your school itself – are cautious about online fundraising.
 But reassuring them that your online fundraising provider is cyber-safe can go a long way in helping them feel at ease.

 If you choose to fundraise online with Australian Fundraising, you could reassure parents with this online fact sheet.
 Alternatively, you can support ways to fundraise with cash using the sponsorship booklet provided to every student.

 Why should students fundraise online?

 Did you know?
-Students who fundraise online raise 3x more funds than those who do not?
+Students who fundraise online raise 3x more funds than those who do not.
 That’s a big jump in fundraising profit when you choose to fundraise online!
-Other reasons to fundraise online include greater reach of sponsors (including overseas donors!), and easier logistics for volunteers and coordinators.
+Other reasons to fundraise online include the greater reach of sponsors (including overseas donors!), and easier logistics for volunteers and coordinators.